NCERT Exemplar Solutions Class 10 Science Chapter 9 – Free PDF Download

 (i) DNA undergoes significant changes in germ cells

 (iii) there is no change in the genetic material

 (iv) mating does not take place

 (c) (ii), (iii) and (iv)

 (d) (i), (ii) and (iii)

-Evolution will not take place without change and variation the genetic material.
-Hence change in genetic material and variation in chromosome is required for the evolution of new species.
+Evolution will not take place without change and variation in the genetic material.
+Hence, the change in genetic material and variation in chromosomes are required for the evolution of new species.

-11. Two pea plants one with round green seeds (RRyy) and another with wrinkled yellow (rrYY) seeds produce F1 progeny that have round, yellow (RrYy) seeds.
+11. Two pea plants, one with round green seeds (RRyy) and another with wrinkled yellow (rrYY) seeds, produce F1 progeny that has round, yellow (RrYy) seeds.
 When F1 plants are selfed, the F2 progeny will have a new combination of characters.
-Choose the new combination from the following
+Choose the new combination from the following.

 (i) Round, yellow